 You also have the option of subscribing to a bundle that includes Disney+, ESPN+ and Hulu’s ad-supported on-demand service for only $13 per month.

 As far as gaming platforms go, Disney’s developers made the PlayStation 4 and Xbox One a top priority.
+That continued with the release of next-generation PlayStation 5 and Xbox Series X/S consoles.

 The Roku ecosystem’s latest generation of devices have apps, although you’ll need the higher-end hardware to get Disney+’s 4K streams.